michmech/plausibility/README.md

 We have now updated the Foods grammar so that it always tells us whether the sentence it has generated is plausible or not, based on the criteria we have encoded in it.

-But the main point of the three examples was to demonstrate that the technique of plausibility filtering, where you "hijack" a concrete grammar to act as a plausiblity filter, is expressive enough to allow you to "do" the sophisticated semantics you need in order to block overgeneration in GF application grammars.
+But the main point of the three examples was to demonstrate that the technique of plausibility filtering, where you "hijack" a concrete grammar to act as a plausibility filter, is expressive enough to allow you to "do" the sophisticated semantics you need in order to block overgeneration in GF application grammars.
 You can use the tools available to you in a concrete grammar, such as records, tables, parameters and operations, to record facts about the semantics and pragmatics of things, and then compute them compositionally up the tree.